The Future of Commerce Belongs to Connected Sales

 You have to break through endless digital white noise to catch a buyer’s attention, offer them tailored experiences, and develop a close relationship that's supportive throughout their entire customer journey.
 Digital shoppers are looking to save time by shopping online instead of going to a store.
 They appreciate the ability to shop whenever they want and to compare prices and deals, but are frustrated with vague product pages that often don’t answer their unique questions.

-For over 10 years, brands and retailers have rolled out omnichannel and conversational strategies trying to replicate their rich, engaging, in-store customer experience in a digital environment.
+For over 10 years, brands and retailers have rolled out omnichannel e-commerce strategy and conversational strategy trying to replicate their rich, engaging, in-store customer experience in a digital environment.
 These companies know human contact is the cornerstone of any business relationship, and therefore aim to create that connection virtually.

 This quest for convergence has accelerated in the past couple of years and has rapidly transformed points-of-sale, ultimately leading to the emergence of the conversational store and connected in-store sales associates.
 Through text, voice, or video conversations with sales associates, a conversational store gives online customers the richness of the in-store experience and the convenience of the assistance they need, no matter where they are.